 Even with all the creature comforts, living a nomadic lifestyle and being on the road 24/7 isn’t for everyone.
 You have to have a bit of an adventurous streak and a lot of ingenuity to make it work.
 Fortunately, we’ve now got plenty of experiences to draw from those who know.

-Nomadic Living: When Home Is Where You Are
+Nomadic Lifestyle - When Home Is Where You Are

 First things first, though.
 If you’re going to be a nomad, you need to settle on your abode.
 The nomad of today isn’t out wandering the badlands and living off the land.
 They live in RVs, converted vans, and tiny houses on wheels, and they know a thing or two about living the nomadic dream.